 The .14-acre mid-block parcel doesn’t allow for a particularly expansive backyard, but there is room for a spacious pergola-covered patio and a patch of grass.
 Mature trees, dense foliage and high hedges provide privacy from neighboring homes.

-Records indicate McKellar’s new digs in Nashville, an 8,500-square-foot, six-bedroom traditional mansion on more than three acres of rolling lawns surrounded by woodlands, was purchased more than eight months ago for $3.1 million.
+Records indicate McKellar’s new digs in Nashville, a six-bedroom traditional mansion on more than three acres, purchased last year for about $3 million.